 What could be more heavenly than a string of five candy-colored fishing villages clinging to the serpentine coastline of Italy’s Riviera?
-A 7-day guided walking tour in Portofino & Cinque Terre takes you to the famed Cinque Terre, or Five Lands, which continue to beguile even the most jaded travelers.
-Accessible only by boat, rail, and footpath, these seafront towns along the Ligurian Sea are the centerpieces of this itinerary.
-Wind your way through the five — Monterosso, Vernazza, Corniglia, Manarola and Riomaggiore — by following cliffside stairways and narrow trails through citrus and olive groves, and passing neatly terraced gardens, hillside grape arbors, and medieval hand-cut stone walls.
-It’s no wonder the area has attracted its share of writers.
-You’ll visit the Roman-Byzantine town of Portovenere, once frequented by Dante, and you’ll take a vintage wooden speedboat across the Gulf of Poets, which once inspired Byron, Shelley, and Petrarch.
-The tour also features chic Portofino, where fishing boats and sleek yachts bob in the harbor and stylish boutiques and cafes line the narrow winding streets.
-With so much mesmerizing beauty, just be sure to make time for savoring fresh-caught seafood, swimming in the clear blue water, and lingering over the eye-popping sea views with a chilled aperitivo in hand.
+Cinque Terre, or Five Lands, continue to beguile even the most jaded travelers.
+Accessible only by boat, rail and footpath, these seafront towns along the Ligurian Sea simply don’t seem real.
+Wind your way through the five — Monterosso, Vernazza, Corniglia, Manarola and Riomaggiore — by following cliffside stairways and narrow trails through citrus and olive groves, and passing neatly terraced gardens, hillside grape arbors and medieval hand-cut stone walls.